viveksb007/viveksb007.github.io/_posts/2020-05-09-tinkering-with-xms-in-jvm.md

 }
 ```

+Compiled above program using

+`javac Test.java`

+and ran with different Xms values like **20G, 200G, 2000G** to see what happens (**_According to my understanding, any value of Xms more than free RAM should not work_**).
+But the result differed when I tried the same thing accross different OS like MacOS and Windows.

+`java -XmsVALUE Test`

+Refer below image for the Xms values that I tried and their output after the execution.

 <figure>
     <img src="/assets/img/jvm_terminal_mac.png" alt="Terminal from MAC" style="display: block; margin-left: auto; margin-right: auto;"/>
     <figcaption style="text-align: center; font-style: italic;">Terminal from MAC</figcaption>